,

 Graphic with an orange DONATE button and heart icons on a dark mandala background.
 Overlay text asks to support dharma-renaissance.org in reviving and sharing dharmic wisdom.
 Cultural Insights, Personal Reflections.

-What happened in the Gujarat ATS case?
+What did Gujarat ATS report in this case?

-Why is ricin considered a potential bio-weapon?
+Why is ricin treated as a serious security concern?